ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 implicit in nature.
 Custom entity types might need selection during an attestation request and related documentation should specify how this is achieved.

-The instance of TbsPkixEvidence is unsigned and does not provided any means to maintain integrity when communicated from the Presenter to the HSM.
+When an instance of TbsPkixEvidence is used as an attestation request, it is not signed.
+Therefore, no integrity guarantees are offered for the request as it travels from the Presenter to the HSM.
 These details are left to the implementer.
-However, it is worth pointing out that the structure offered by PkixEvidence could be reused by an implementer to provide those capabilities.
+However, it is worth pointing out that the structure offered by PkixEvidence could be reused by an implementer to provide integrity.

 ## Request Attributes with Specified Values